Types of e-commerce: Business-to-consumer

 Business-to-consumer (B2C), or direct-to-consumer, is the most common e-commerce model.
 It deals in electronic business relationships between businesses—both producers and service providers—with end consumers.
 Many people like this method of e-commerce as it allows them to shop around for the best prices, read customer reviews, and often find different products that they would not otherwise be exposed to in the physical retail world.
 This e-commerce category also enables businesses to develop a more personalized relationship with their customers.

 Anything one buys online as a consumer is done as part of a B2C transaction.
 The decision-making process for a B2C purchase is much shorter than a business-to-business (B2B) purchase, especially for items that have a lower value, thus having a shorter sales cycle.
 B2C businesses therefore typically spend less marketing dollars to make a sale but also have a lower average order value and less recurring orders than their B2B counterparts.
 B2C innovators have leveraged technology like mobile apps, native advertising and re-marketing to market directly to their customers and make their lives easier in the process.

-Examples of B2C businesses are everywhere: exclusively-online retailers include Newegg, Overstock.com, Wish, and ModCloth.
-Major B2C-model brick-and-mortar businesses include Staples, WalMart, Target, REI, and Gap.

 The advantages of B2C e-commerce include: